AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 4.6 Animation

 Anti-pattern.
-Framer Motion fade-in-from-below as elements enter the viewport, with a stagger of 0.1s.
-Hover states that lift cards by 4px and add a subtle shadow.
-A scroll-linked progress bar at the top of the page.
+Framer Motion fade-in-from-below as elements enter the viewport, with a stagger of 0.1s (initial={{opacity:0, y:20}}, whileInView).
+Hover states that lift cards by 4px and add a shadow-lg.
+A scroll-linked progress bar pinned to the top.
 A blurred-glow gradient that follows the cursor on the hero.

 4.7 Structure (information architecture)